-The exhibition proposes to unfold the mechanisms of the fabric of the city by initiating a change of perception in our way of apprehending and valuing the soils.
+The exhibition proposes to unfold the mechanisms of the manufacture of the city by initiating a change of perception in our way of apprehending and valuing the soil.

 This research work explores and questions the values of our soils.
-It sheds light on the development processes at work and wonders why society values its fertile land so little.
-It invites each visitor to change the way they look at the floors.
-Do we really know the value of what is under our feet?
+He sheds light on the development processes at work and asks why society values its fertile land so little.
+It invites each visitor to change the way he or she looks at the soil.
+Do we really know the value of what’s under our feet?

-The scenography distinguishes three great times.
-The first, rules of the game, to assimilate the fabric of the city and its relationship to the land: heritage soil, chronological timeline, land values, economic construction of the development.
-The second, contemplative, to immerse oneself in three large animated cuts illustrating the tensions brought to light.
-And the last, in the form of tracks, to open towards otherwise.
+The scenography distinguishes three main times.
+The first, rules of the game, to assimilate the manufacture of the city and its relationship to the soil: soil heritage, chronological frieze, soil values, economic construction of the development.
+The second, contemplative, to immerse oneself in three large animated cuts illustrating the tensions highlighted.
+And the last one, in the form of tracks, to open towards other ways.

-By inviting us to consider the soil as a common heritage, this exhibition presents the strata of the soil as so many clues to a past, collective and plural history.
-A committed story that reveals the acceleration of the transformations at work of this limited resource.
+By inviting us to consider the soil as a common heritage, this exhibition presents the strata of the soil as clues to a collective and plural past history.
+A committed story that reveals the accelerating transformation of this limited resource.

-Can observing the effects of our societies on our soils question our ways of life?
-Does the eternal constraint of the economic balance of the production of the city inevitably generate a debt inscribed in the soil for future generations?
+Can observing the effects of our societies on our soils reexamine our ways of life?
+Does the eternal constraint of the economic balance of city building inevitably generate a debt inscribed in the soil for future generations?